 In the summer of 2008, the old pink house at the bottom of the hill was transformed once again.

-We decided to call it the Liberty Glass in reference to owners Rose and Jason McCormick's great-grandparents’s post-Prohibition bar of the same name in Fremont, Ohio.
+We decided to call it the Liberty Glass in reference to our great-grandparents’s post-Prohibition bar of the same name in Fremont, Ohio.
 The original Liberty Glass had three simple tenets: Fine food, liquor, and music.
 In our imaginations, that was a time when reasonable people unhindered by pretensions or other modern maladies, could leisurely enjoy cocktails.
 It has been our desire to provide a venue for this pastime of ours.

 There are three or four proprietors towards whom we shall attempt a feeble description.
 Rose McCormick is an artist and painter, a mother and gardener, a cook.
 Jason McCormick is a pilot and musician, a bartender and historian.
 Pete Bruha is a miner and folk music archivist, a traveler, tradesman and father.
 As for the next generation, Whiley Bruha may be a farmer or a newspaperman or an intrepid daredevil someday.
-And Levon Bruha may turn into a drummer, a baker, or a veterinarian (but right now, you'll probably find him at the climbing gym).
+And Levon Bruha may turn into a drummer, a baker, or a veterinarian.

 Indeed it can be said that the personalities who patronize our establishment are quality folks, although it would be without a bit of class to attempt a litany by name.
 You know who you are!